BrandonTayKaiheng/Heat-Transfer-Simulation-2D/README.md

 ![image](https://github.com/BrandonTayKaiheng/Heat-Transfer-Simulation-2D/assets/115394445/4921c211-89d1-498a-9479-10ea51180549)

 A grid space is first initialized, with 4 walls serving as the system boundaries in which temeperature boundary conditions may be set.
 In this simulation, the top wall was simulated as a heat source.
+The other 3 boundaries were set at 0 degrees Celsius initially.

 Following which, the explicit method was used to calculate the temperature of each grid point for each discrete time step.
+An animated heatmap was generated to visualize the transient diffusion of heat through the medium

 Example of output:
 ![heat_equation_2](https://github.com/BrandonTayKaiheng/Heat-Transfer-Simulation-2D/assets/115394445/703dad2f-f62c-463b-a0dd-dfb81eb2160b)